A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

-\textbf{Observation 5: SOLID approaches the customization flexibility of full parameter fine-tuning, consistently outperforming baseline deployments (Figure~\ref{fig:EXP-customizability}).} We observe that the performance of SOLID consistently matches full parameter fine-tuning across four architectures, with differences within 4\%.
-Additionally, in the Law domain, SOLID improves performance by 10\% over SAP-DP and the fully-secured approach on Llama2-70B, with a 35\% improvement on the 7B models.
-Similar gains are evident on Phi-2, though the improvement in the Law domain reduces to 1\%.
-These results demonstrate that securing a small portion of parameters minimally impacts customization, while providing strong protection against distillation attacks.
-Further results can be found in Appendix~\ref{append:Customization Training Set} and \ref{append:result:custom performance}.
+\textbf{Obs6: SOLID consistently outperforms baseline deployments in customization while achieving security levels comparable to fully-secured approaches.
+Its customization performance closely matches full parameter fine-tuning.} As shown in Figure~\ref{fig:EXP-customizability}, SOLID improves scores in the Law domain by 10\% over SAP-DP and fully-secured methods on Llama2-70B, and by 35\% on 7B models.
+Similar trends are observed on Phi-2, though the gain in Law narrows to 1\%.
+Additionally, the performance of SOLID consistently matches the performance of full parameter fine-tuning across four architectures, with differences within 4\%.
+This indicates that securing a small subset of parameters preserves customization while ensuring strong protection against distillation attacks.
+Further results are in Appendix~\ref{append:Customization Training Set} and~\ref{append:result:custom performance}.